Wanna Stay Out of These?

 Here’s one… PUTTERS – You know GOOD Players that can putt?
 They DO NOT TRY TO MAKE PUTTS!!!
 That creates too much tension and stress.
 Noooo… They pick out a spot on their intended line and THEY KNOW that if they hit that spot and their ball is travelling at the proper speed, that even if they miss their spot just a little, that putt will go in.

 Ok now the moment of truth!!!
 Speed is the most important part of putting!!!
 Putting is the most important part of the game after mental.
 Good putters...
 Scottie Crameron.
 NOT.
 I'll putt you anytime.
 Because what you have, is not what the players on the PGA tour play.
 FACT!
-Scottie Crameron came from Bettinardy and once you know, you can thank me later.
+Scottie Crameron came from Betinardi and once you know, you can thank me later.
 Because I called them on their plastic Chinese crap and told them if they wanted to start selling putters again for the player, they needed to mill metal again.
+THEY DID!

 THE PROPER SHOT AT THE PROPER MOMENT